wayneleighton1985-oss/wayne-leighton/DEPLOYMENT-SOLUTION.md

 ### 2. Simplified Configuration Files

-We've updated the `wrangler.toml` file to use the newer Cloudflare Pages syntax:
+We've updated the `wrangler.toml` file to use the correct Cloudflare Pages syntax:

 ```toml
 # Cloudflare Pages Configuration